ovh/docs/pages/platform/ai/training_tuto_05_models_comparaison_weights_and_biases/guide.en-sg.md

 ---
-title: AI Training - Tutorial - Compare models with Weights & Biases for audio classification task
+title: AI Training - Tutorial - Compare models with W&B for audio classification task
 slug: training/tuto-models-comparaison-weights-and-biases
 excerpt: Compare 2 models by running 2 jobs in parallel.
 See which one performs best on your data!
 section: AI Training - Tutorials